Measuring black hole spin through gravitational lensing of pulsars: Abstract

 \section{Abstract}

-We put forward a new procedure for measuring the spin of a black hole with unprecedented accuracy based on gravitational lensing of millisecond pulsars.
-The deflection angle of light increases by increasing the rotation parameter.
-For primary and secondary images the angular positions are larger for rotating black holes by an amount of the order of microarcseconds.
-Also, the differential time delay for the case of a rotating black hole is larger than that for the non-rotating case and the difference could be as large as a few seconds.
-We show that this quantity could help us achieve an extremely precise measurement of the black hole spin, much more accurate than the current and near future achievable estimation of black hole spin through other methods.
+We propose a new procedure for measuring the spin of a black hole with an unprecedented accuracy based on the gravitational lensing of millisecond pulsars.
+We derive the basic equations for lensing by a rotating black hole.
+We show that the frame dragging effect increases the deflection angle of a light ray co-rotating with the black hole.
+For the primary (secondary) images the angular positions are larger (smaller) for a rotating black hole by an amount on the order of tens of microarcseconds.
+The differential time delay of images for the case in which the lens is a rotating black hole is smaller than that in the case of non-rotating lens of the same mass, and it can be larger than a few milliseconds.
+We show that this quantity offers the possibility of reducing the error of spin measurement to less than one percent if we could measure the differential time delay with accuracy of microseconds.
+We also study relativistic images that are produced by light rays that rotate around the black hole before reaching the observer.
+The angular positions of relativistic images on the same side as the primary (secondary) image are a few microarcseconds larger (smaller) if the black hole is rotating.
+Furthermore, the differential time delay between relativistic images is about twelve orders of magnitude larger in the case of rotating lens.